ThomasGallagher1/FPGA-Project/index.md

 <img src ="Screenshot 2024-12-02 172516.png">

 ### **Demonstration**
-If you get your own design working on the Basys3 board, take a picture!
-Guideline: 1-2 sentences.

 After a long task I was able to completely understand the code needed to code the columns and rows needed to display the Penguin.
 For example Column 303, I had to code the row into 6 seperate blocks.
 465-415 Black, 415-95 White, 95-85 Red, 85-60 Black, 60-50 White and 50-15 Black